Electronic User Guide

 What is the 529?

 The Mission 529 is the worlds first USB power converter for effects pedals and similar devices.
-The 529 converts any USB power supply such as a wall charger, rechargeable battery pack, or computer USB port into 5 isolated 9V effects pedal power outputs.
+The 529 converts any USB power supply such as a wall charger, rechargeable battery pack, or computer USB port into 4 isolated 150mA 9V effects pedal power outputs and 1 500mA output for higher power pedals.
 You can chain two 529’s together via USB link, to power up to 10 pedals.

 The 529 works with the standard USB power sources that you already have.
 At home, or in the studio, outside, or while traveling, the 529 can power your pedal board from a portable battery pack, phone charger, or laptop computer.